 Things to Remember in Filming Your ESL Self-Introduction

-- -If the instruction is to submit a 1-minute introduction, be sure to follow it.
+- If the instruction is to submit a 1-minute introduction, be sure to follow it.
 If it’s a 30-second clip, then do it.
-There’s a reason why a company has specified the duration of your introduction, so it’s best to stick to the instruction.
+There’s a reason why a company has specified the duration of your introduction, so it’s best to stick with the instruction.

-- -Record yourself and listen to it multiple times till your lines are perfectly delivered.
-Once you reached the point where you no longer get annoyed with your own voice, then you know it’s ready to be saved.
+- Record yourself and listen to it multiple times until your lines are perfectly delivered.
+Once you reach the point where you no longer get annoyed with your own voice, then you know it’s ready to be saved.

-- -Your objective should be to charm whoever is listening or watching your ESL self-introduction.
-Be mindful that in submitting an introduction clip to a company, it wouldn’t be their first time to receiving it.
-Again, it isn’t their first time to see a video introduction from a job seeker or teacher like you.
-In that case, you aren’t special – ergo you have to standout or else you won’t get invited for an interview.
+- Your objective should be to charm whoever is listening or watching your ESL self-introduction.
+Be mindful that in submitting an introduction clip to a company, it wouldn’t be their first time receiving it.
+Again, it isn’t their first time seeing a video introduction from a job seeker or teacher like you.
+In that case, you aren’t special.
+You have to standout or else you won’t get invited for an interview.